 - Typical symptoms - as described above.

 - A blood test.
 The common test is to check for a protein in the blood, called rheumatoid factor.
 This is present in about 2 in 3 people with RA.
-However, about 1 in 20 of the normal population has rheumatoid factor.
+However, about 1 in 20 of the normal population have rheumatoid factor.
 Also, some people with RA do not have rheumatoid factor, So, a positive rheumatoid factor is suggestive of RA, but not conclusive.
 A more recently developed test detects the presence of an antibody to a substance called cyclic citrullinated peptide (CCP) in a blood sample.
 This has been found to be more specific than rheumatoid factor in the diagnosis of RA.
 This blood test may become more commonly done to help diagnose RA.

 - X-rays of the hands or feet may be done.
 These may show the characteristic early damage to joints which is typical of RA.